ryandavidmercado/emu-hub/README.md

 ## Initial Setup
 1. Verify you've installed necessary emulators
     * EmuHub currently only supports one emulator per system; the needed dependencies are listed below under Supported Systems.
     * If you're running on a Steam Deck with EmuDeck installed, this has already been taken care of for you.
+(DISCLAIMER: EmuHub is not affiliated with EmuDeck!)
 1. Launch EmuHub
     * This will generate config, asset, and rom folders under Documents/EmuHub
 1. Change ROMs Directory (optional)